 The Emo Cult

-Despite not pioneering the genre, My Chemical Romance were the ones to become the face of the subculture which was massive in the mid-2000s, to the extent of being branded a cult.
+Despite not pioneering the genre and rejecting the label, My Chemical Romance were the ones to become the face of the subculture which was massive in the mid-2000s, to the extent of being branded a cult.

 Somewhere along the way, the emotional lyrics that defined emo was used against the bands.
 When black-and-red clad teens expressed suicidal ideation, self-harm, or depression, it was the emo bands who were blamed.
 Even if the kids said differently, if the bands preached about getting help and staying alive, and even if the lyrics were hopeful and defiant.